inviter42/sddm-anime-tactical/README.md

-Anime Tactical is based on SDDM Sugar Candy, created from scratch by Marian Arlt.
-In making of this theme the original code base has been refactored, all of the components moved to the modern Qt6 and configuration options has been reduced to the most necessary.
+### About

-<br/><br/>
+Anime Tactical is a SDDM theme based on Sugar Candy, created by Marian Arlt.
+The original code base has been refactored and moved to the modern Qt6 version, with a few redesigns and improvements to the UI.

 ### Installation

 **From within KDE Plasma**